WHAT IS HORIZON HIGH SCHOOL?

 College applications typically require students to submit a high school transcript, standardized test scores, letters of reference, and a personal statement from the student.

 A narrative transcript consists of written evaluations of a student's work in each course he or she has taken.
+Our teaching staff knows each student personally and can comment at length about their skill set, development and attributes.
+These additions to a traditional transcript can help give a more well-rounded view of a student graduating from Horizon.

 A portfolio is an alternative form of assessment.
 It is a collection of artifacts, and reflections on those artifacts, which document a student's learning and development.
 A portfolio may include, but is not limited to, samples of a student's work such as papers and artwork, photographic records of projects in which a student has been involved, electronic data, and video or audio recordings.